Cuba starter pack

 Remember: The Cuban Tourist Card is a Cuban government

 Cuban Tourist Card vs. Cuban Visa

 First, a Cuban Tourist Card and a Cuban Visa are actually different documents.
 Travelers from every country, including the United States, need a Cuban Tourist Card to enter.
 Only a few African and Middle Eastern countries actually need a Cuban Visa instead of just a Tourist Card.
 Unfortunately, both words are used interchangeably on the web.
 If you're coming from North America, South America, or Europe you don't need a Cuban Visa, but you will need a Cuban Tourist Card.
-(But just to make things confusing, the Tourist Card is sometimes referred to as a visa.)
+(But just to make things confusing, the Tourist Card is often referred to as a visa.)